canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

  - assorted coins (100gp)
  - two ladyfingers (10gp)
  - Practical fighting clothes
+ - a velvet robe
+ - a cashmere scarf
  - Quarterstaff
  - A delicately braided ring of Turathi white gold
  - A necklace with Leviathan's Black Pearl set in it: